 Many of the original Les Paul standards feature labels.
-Some of them are very well known, while others have a unique appearance.
+Some are very well known, while others have a unique appearance.
 While Gibson is the most popular manufacturer of the Les Paul guitar, many other brands produce similar models.
 For instance, Hofner and Hagstrom made a Les Paul copy in the 1960s, but these imitations were less accurate.
-In the 1970s, Greco and Harmony Company produced Les Paul-style guitars, though not nearly as accurate as the original.
+In the 1970s, Greco and Harmony Company produced Les Paul-style guitars, though not nearly as precise as the original.

 Date of manufacture

-If you’re unsure of when your Gibson Les Paul was manufactured, the serial number on the back of your guitar can help you.
+If you’re unsure when your Gibson Les Paul was manufactured, the serial number on the back of your guitar can help you.
 Serial numbers are usually gold in color and begin with a two-digit prefix.
 The serial number may be different than the year the guitar was manufactured.
-In addition, Gibson used a different format for serial numbers in the 1970s, resulting in a slightly different format.
+In addition, Gibson used another format for serial numbers in the 1970s, resulting in a slightly different format.